 A resident of Long Island, Maddock graduated from Syracuse University with a bachelor’s degree in broadcast journalism and political science.

-Sandy Montag, a 30-year industry veteran, is president and CEO of The Montag Group, a talent management, consulting, content development, and media strategy company focused in the world of sports, entertainment, and lifestyle.
+Sandy Montag, a 30-year industry veteran, is the Chief Executive Officer of The Montag Group, a talent management, consulting, content development, and media strategy company focused in the world of sports, entertainment, and lifestyle.